Skip to main content

 Last update:

-After creating a Managed Kubernetes cluster, you can configure automatic scaling of node groups using Cluster Autoscaler.
+In a Managed Kubernetes cluster on a cloud server, autoscaling of node groups is accomplished by Cluster Autoscaler.
 It helps to optimally utilize cluster resources — depending on the load on the cluster, the number of nodes in the group will automatically decrease or increase.

-Managed Kubernetes uses Metrics Server to autoscale pods.
+Managed Kubernetes uses Managed Kubernetes to autoscale pods.
+Metrics Server.

 The minimum and maximum number of nodes in a group can be set when autoscaling is enabled — Cluster Autoscaler will only change the number of nodes within these limits.

-Cluster Autoscaler checks for pods (Pod) in PENDING status every 10 seconds and analyzes the load — requests for resources (vCPU and RAM) from pods.
-Depending on the results of the check, nodes are added or removed.
+If the cluster is in the status ACTIVE, Cluster Autoscaler checks every 10 seconds to see if there are pods (Pod) in the status PENDINGand analyzes the load — requests from pods for vCPU and RAM.
+Depending on the results, nodes are added or removed.

-If there is a sub in PENDING status and there are not enough free resources in the cluster to accommodate the pod, a node is added to the cluster.
+If there's a sub in the status PENDING and there are not enough free resources in the cluster to accommodate the pod, a node is added to the cluster.

-If after creating one node there are still pods in PENDING status, then more nodes are added, one per validation cycle.
+If after creating one node there are still pods in the status PENDINGthen more nodes are added, one per test cycle.

 Deleting a node

-If there are no pods in PENDING status, Cluster Autoscaler checks the number of resources that are requesting pods.
+If there are no pods in the status PENDING, Cluster Autoscaler checks the number of resources that pods request.

 Cluster Autoscaler will not migrate pods (and therefore will not delete a node) with certain conditions: